KamSeara/kamseara/README.md

 # Kamilly Seara

 ## ⭐ About me
 _Hey there!
-I am a person completely passionate about programming.
-I'm a beginner in the area and I'm in progress!_
+I'm a student passionate about technology!
+This started with my first contact with programming in technical high school, where I took my first steps in coding.
+Since then, I have dedicated myself a lot to improving my skills and knowledge in the various areas of Software Development.
+So, I'm really excited to apply my theoretical knowledge to real-world projects and continue learning from experienced professionals._

 ## 🔗 Connect with me
 [![WhatsApp](https://img.shields.io/badge/WhatsApp-87CEFA?style=for-the-badge&logo=whatsapp&logoColor=fff)](https://wa.me/+5575988104198)